gambol99/embassy/README.md

       $ docker run -ti --rm -e BACKEND_APACHE_80='frontend_http;80' centos /bin/bash
       [e6d41829bd76] $ curl 172.17.42.1

-#### **Marathon Notes** (Draft Version)
+#### **Marathon Notes** (Beta Version - i.e works, but only added a couple days ago)

-In order to use Marathon as a service discovery provider you need to enable the events callback service via --event_subscriber [http_callback](http://mesosphere.github.io/marathon/docs/event-bus.html), which is obviously accessible by the docker host embassy is running on (Honestly!, someone did this!).
-Embassy will register itself as a callback with Marathon, on default port of 10001 (though you can change this via teh command line options.
+In order to use Marathon as a service discovery provider you need to enable the events callback service via [--event_subscriber http_callback](http://mesosphere.github.io/marathon/docs/event-bus.html), which is obviously accessible by the docker host embassy is running on (Honestly!, someone did this!).
+Embassy will register itself as a callback with Marathon on default port of 10001 (though you can change this via the command line options).

 The service definitions for service binding is somewhat different when using Marathon due to the nature of how marathon represents the applications internally.
 Where as Consul and the Etcd (albeit via the service-registrar / registrator in this case) divides the services by port, Marathon has no notion of this.
 A service / application in Marathon has port mappings for a selection of ports, but there is no means divide one from the other by name alone.
 Thus in the service definition has to be extended to allow us to explicitly state the *container* port (not the dynamic port) which we wish to proxy to.
 Example;